Some Ballroom morsels!

 Slow Foxtrot

 This one starts in the Victorian era with a dance variously called the One Step or Two Step!
-Originally quite speedy and with trotting steps, it's popularised by a chap called Harry Fox (there you go) c1914 in New York.
+Originally quite speedy and with trotting steps, it's popularised by a chap called Harry Fox c1914 in New York.
 Then Vernon and Irene Castle introduce it into their show as the Castle Walk, and it becomes very popular in New York and London.
 In the 1920s it's smoothed out and the first Slow Foxtrot competition is held at the Savoy Hotel in 1925.

 Foxtrot timing: 4 beats per bar - 30 bars per minute - count in slows & quicks